soc-ucsd/LCC/README.md

 <img src="docs/img/FD-CF.png" align="center" width="100%"/>
 <img src="docs/img/CFLCC.gif" align="center" width="49.5%"/>
 <img src="docs/img/FDLCC.gif" align="center" width="49.5%"/>
+(Demo scenario: the CAV responds to the motion of the two HDVs directly behind)

 ## Features
 The CAV maintains car-following operations, adapting to the states of its preceding vehicles, and it also aims to **lead the motion of its following vehicles**.
 Specifically, by controlling of the CAV, LCC aims for both of the following two objectives: